LukasEm/homebridge-http-switch-unlimited/README.md

-# What does 'unchained' mean?
+# What does 'unlimited' mean?

 [homebridge-http-switch](https://github.com/Supereg/homebridge-http-switch) is a great plugin.
 Thanks for that.
 But sometimes you need some special behavior.
 For me it was my DAB radio which requires 3 URL request for simple channel selection.
 But this was not supported out of the box.
 I understand the fail-safe attitude of the original plungin and was discussed within [an issue](https://github.com/Supereg/homebridge-http-switch/issues/53).